adrian-moisa/visual-school/README.md

 **04 - Object Oriented Javascript**

-After learning how to utilise the basic ingridients zou will start writting long scripts.
-But after a while zou hit a wall.
+After learning how to utilise the basic ingredients you will start writting long scripts.
+But after a while you hit a wall.
 Somehow you need to organize your code so that it has a recognisible structure.
 This is where OOP comes in.

 **05 - Functional programming**

 Well, OOP is nice and it gives code structure, but abusing OOP can lead to even worse problems.
-Logic mixed together with data so tight that it cannot be untangled anymore... meaning spagheti code.
+Logic mixed together with data so tight that it cannot be untangled anymore... meaning spaghetti code.
 This is were pure functions help you to maintain sanity.

 **06 - Production environment**

-Ok so now you know how to keep your code nice and clean avoiding to buil a labyrinth.
+Ok so now you know how to keep your code nice and clean avoiding to build a labyrinth.
 But this needs to run on real servers with real users...

 **07 - Ecmascript 6**